maherkhan-builds/ai-career-navigator/README.md

 # 🎯 Overview

-AI Career Navigator is an AI-powered career intelligence system designed to help professionals understand:
+AI Career Navigator is a forward-looking AI-powered career intelligence system that helps professionals understand:

-- How AI may disrupt their current role
+- 📉 How AI may disrupt their current role
-- Which skills are declining or rising
+- 📈 Which skills are rising or declining
-- What future roles align with their background
+- 🚀 Which future roles align with their background
-- How to transition with clarity
+- 📚 What to learn next — with clarity

-The goal:

-> Replace career anxiety with structured, forward-looking navigation.
+It transforms career uncertainty into structured opportunity.

 ---

 # ⚠️ The Problem

-AI adoption is accelerating.
+AI adoption is accelerating across industries.

 Professionals face:

-- 📉 Uncertain job security
-- 🔄 Rapid role transformation
+- Rapid job transformation
-- ❓ Lack of future visibility
+- Automation exposure
+- Skill obsolescence
-- 📚 Generic career advice
+- Generic career advice

-Most career tools rely on outdated job data and fail to account for AI-driven disruption.
+Most tools rely on outdated job data and static recommendations.

-Workers need forward-looking intelligence — not static career suggestions.
+Workers need dynamic, AI-aware workforce navigation.

 ---